How Long Is the GRE?—And Other Timing Questions

 The GRE general test measures an individual’s qualifications and preparedness to enter graduate programs, asking questions that require advanced reading comprehension and critical thinking skills.

-The computer GRE test length is approximately 3 hours and 45 minutes.
-The GRE test has 6 sections and includes a 10-minute break after the third section of the examination.
+The computer GRE test length is approximately 1 hour and 58 minutes.
+The GRE test has 5 sections and does not include a break in between the exam sections.

-The analytical writing section has 2 separately timed tasks, each lasting 30 minutes.
+The analytical writing section has 1 task, “Analyze an Issue” essay, lasting 30 minutes.

 The first verbal reasoning section is of average difficulty and determines the difficulty level of the second section.

-The first 35-minute section is of average difficulty and determines the difficulty level of the second section.
+The first 21-minute section is of average difficulty and determines the difficulty level of the second section.

 There are many different strategies on how to pace yourself during the GRE test times.
 Specifically, to reduce your testing time, you can use certain question-answering strategies and time management tips.